futuremdsvscovid/covid-student-response-site/content/english/about/_index.md

 Currently, there are four overarching committees that are supported by hundreds of members across the student body.
 The structure will continue to evolve as the response grows.
 The Response Team embraces the principles of being adaptive, nimble, and inclusive for all initiatives that will optimize our collective impact as a medical student body.

-For more information now on how to connect with our efforts and help us broaden them, please contact: hmscovid19studentresponse@gmail.com
+For more information now on how to connect with our efforts and help us broaden them, please contact: **hmscovid19studentresponse@gmail.com**

-### Leads and Committee Oversight:
+<u>Response Team Leads:</u>

 Shivangi Goel